 Before carrying out any work it would be polite to contact the owner of the tree to inform them of your intentions.
 You will also need to offer the pruned material back to them as it remains their property.
 Work should not be carried out from the neighbouring property nor extend beyond the property boundary without the landowners specific consent.

-In order to avoid claims relating to damage, it is recommended that the work should meet appropriate arboricultural standards as set out in British Standard document BS 3998:2010, Tree Work - Recommendation, and that you use a competent tree surgeon.
+In order to avoid claims relating to damage, it is recommended that the work should meet appropriate arboricultural standards as set out in British Standard document BS 3998:2010, Tree Work - Recommendation, and that you use a competent arboriculturist.

 Trees touching or damaging buildings